 Magical maths: a practical session Ben Sparks, Mathematician, musician, teacher

 Maths and magic have gone together for 1000s of years.
-The skills involved in analysing an illusion are very similar to the problem solving skills needed in mathematics, and even more so when the effect involves some maths itself.
-We’ll look at a few mathematical magic tricks, students will have a chance to work them out and then learn how to perform them.
+The skills involved in analysing an illusion are very similar to the problem-solving skills needed in mathematics.
+Students will have a chance to work out a few mathematical magic tricks and then perform them.

 About Ben Sparks

 Ben is a mathematician, musician and teacher, based at the University of Bath.
-He also works as a freelance maths enrichment speaker around the UK.
-He regularly gives talks and workshops to schools and conferences around the country on a range of mathematical subjects, and will play his guitar and sing at people given half a chance.
-He can occasionally be found in busking in city centres (he says it keeps him off the streets).
+He regularly gives talks and workshops to schools.
 Ben still gets surprisingly excited about imaginary numbers.

 The Monty Hall problem Emma McCoy, Deputy Head of Mathematics, Imperial College London

 Suppose you’re on a game show, and you’re given the choice of three doors: Behind one door is a Ferrari; behind the others, goats.
-You pick a door and the host, who knows what’s behind the doors, opens another door which has a goat.
-Is it to your advantage to switch your choice?
-That’s the Monty Hall problem.
-Find out more with Emma this autumn!
+You pick a door and the host opens another door which has a goat.
+Should you switch?
+Find out with Emma!

 About Emma McCoy

-Prof. Emma McCoy teaches the introductory probability course on the undergraduate mathematics degree at Imperial and also teaches on the MSc in Statistics.
+Emma teaches the introductory probability course at Imperial College London.
 She has given many talks in schools and been involved in the Royal Institution Masterclass series for many years.
-Her research interests are in the area of time series analysis.